 The above article is a little excerpt from the manual, The Family Meal Table and Hospitality.
 This manual will give you a vision for your family meal table far beyond what you have ever had before.
 It has 35 chapters and over 200 pages of scriptural inspiration and creative ideas for your family mealtimes and hospitality.
 It also has questions at the end of each chapter for personal meditation or group discussion in a Bible Study group.
 This manual is a wonderful help for every family serious about studying the Word of God.

 Family Devotions We Used When Ours Were Very Young

-The Bible Story 10 Vol Set By Arthur S. Maxwell, narrated by Aunt Sue and Uncle Dan of Your Story Hour (Audio – 40 CDs).
-We enjoyed being able to listen to CDs in the car on road trips.
+The Bible Story 10 Vol Set By Arthur S. Maxwell (Audio – 40 CDs).
+Great on road trips.
 We would listen over and over again!

 Teach Me About God (Hardcover) by L.J.
 Sattgast.
 This book covers Salvation, Prayer, the Bible, the Holy Spirit, Baptism, and the Lord’s Supper in a winsome and simple, but thorough way.
 Our book is well-worn and the pages show the time we spent therein.

 What Would Jesus Do? by Mack Thomas is a retelling of Charles Sheldon’s In His Steps (for adults).
 The book available now is the same except a new cover.
 We love how Mack Thomas draws children into stories, and the artwork is memorable.
 They are not boring!

 Josh McDowell Ministry’s devotionals are an excellent resource for thinking through difficult choices and applying biblical standards in daily decision-making.

 I love what I have read and know Josh’s family devotions would be inspiring (NOT boring) for BOYS!